John Christian Frederick Heyer: Later travels

-For health reasons, he returned to the United States in 1857, and spent the next decade organizing churches, particularly in the new State of Minnesota.
+For health reasons, he returned to the United States in 1857, and spent the next decade organizing churches, particularly in the new state of Minnesota.
 He traveled to Germany in 1867–1868.
 In 1869, at the age of 77, he made his third trip to India to reorganize the Rajahmundry mission.

 Heyer returned to the United States in 1871.
 In January 1872, he was appointed chaplain and the first " house father" of the Lutheran Theological Seminary at Philadelphia.
 Despite his brief time among the students, he was much respected and loved by the faculty and students.

 He died in 1873 at the age of eighty, and his body was buried beside his wife in the Friedens Lutheran Church cemetery, Friedens, Pennsylvania.
-His estate contained roughly $7,000-$500 of which he devoted to pay for his final expenses, a grave stone, and erecting an iron fence around his and his wife's graves.
-He left $2,500 to his children and grandchildren, with the condition that his grandchildren remain members of the Lutheran Church and abstain from alcohol and tobacco, and bequeathed the remaining $4,000 to the Somerset Lutheran congregation, the Lutheran Theological Seminary at Philadelphia, the Pennsylvania Ministerium for foreign mission work in India, and to the Passavant orphanages in Zelienople and Germantown Pennsylvania.
+His estate contained roughly $7,000, $500 of which he devoted to paying for his final expenses, a grave stone, and erecting an iron fence around his and his wife's graves.
+He left $2,500 to his children and grandchildren, with the condition that his grandchildren remain members of the Lutheran Church and abstain from alcohol and tobacco, and bequeathed the remaining $4,000 to the Somerset Lutheran congregation, the Lutheran Theological Seminary at Philadelphia, the Pennsylvania Ministerium for foreign mission work in India, and to the Passavant orphanages in Zelienople and Germantown, Pennsylvania.

 Legacies

 In 1880, when a missionary society was organized by the students at the Lutheran Theological Seminary at Mount Airy, they named it the Father Heyer Missionary Society.

 The missionary field that Heyer founded in Guntur in 1842—together with the Rajahmundry Mission that was founded by the Rev. Luis P. Manno Valett of the North German Missionary Society in 1845—grew to become the Andhra Evangelical Lutheran Church (AELC), organized in 1927.
-By 2009, the congregational membership of the AELC grew to become one of the largest Lutheran churches in India, and the third largest Lutheran church in Asia, boasting a membership of about 2.5-million individuals in about 5,000 parishes.
+By 2009, the congregational membership of the AELC grew to become one of the largest Lutheran churches in India, and the third largest Lutheran church in Asia, boasting a membership of about 2.5 million individuals in about 5,000 parishes.
 According to the President of the AELC, "The strong edifice built by the missionaries for the growth of education is still being continued by AELC.
 It also concentrates on diaconal works such as Establishment of Hospitals, Emancipation of Women’s Status, Rural Development Projects and Mother & Child Health Programme."

-C.F.
-Heyer's name also is commemorated by the Father Heyer Junior College and vocational schools in Deenapur and Phirangipuram, Andhra Pradesh, India.
+C. F. Heyer's name also is commemorated by the Father Heyer Junior College and vocational schools in Deenapur and Phirangipuram, Andhra Pradesh, India.

-His prayer

-Traditional language

-God of grace and might, we praise thee for thy servant John Christian Frederick Heyer, whom thou didst call to preach the Gospel in the United States and in India.
-Raise up, we beseech thee, in this and every land, heralds and evangelists of thy kingdom, that the world may know the immeasurable riches of our Savior Jesus Christ, who liveth and reigneth with thee and the Holy Spirit, one God, now and ever.